 Until 2015, gravitational waves had not been detected.
 The sensitivity of the detectors was not sufficient.
 In fact, the race to increase the sensitivity is still ongoing across the world.
-After over twenty years of constant improvements, finally, in 2016, a signal with a duration of 0.2 s - shown in Figure 80 - was published: it corresponds precisely to the signal expected from the merger of two black holes of 29 and 36 solar masses.
+After over twenty years of constant improvements, finally, in 2016, a signal with a duration of 0.2 s - shown in Figure 82 - was published: it corresponds precisely to the signal expected from the merger of two black holes of 29 and 36 solar masses.
 The result of the merger is a black hole of 62 solar masses, and the 3 lost solar masses were radiated away, in large part as gravitational waves.
 This happened between 600 and 1800 million light-years away.
 The clarity of the signal, measured at two different locations, convinced everybody of the correctness of the interpretation.
 The astonishingly small peak length variation $\Delta l/l$ of below $10^{-21}$ remains a fascinating experimental feat, even when the large financial budget is taken into account.
-Several additional merger events tain - The Adventure of Physics - copyright. © Christoph Schiller June 1990-March 2018 - free pdf file
+Several additional merger events have been measured after the first one.